Shyamji Krishna Varma: Early life

 In 1875, he married Bhanumati, a daughter of a wealthy businessman of the Bhatia community and sister of his school friend Ramdas.
-Then he got in touch with the nationalist Swami Dayananda Saraswati, a radical reformer and an exponent of the Vedas, who had founded the Arya Samaj.
+Then he got in touch with the nationalist Swami Dayananda Saraswati, a reformer and an exponent of the Vedas, who had founded the Arya Samaj.
 He became his disciple and was soon conducting lectures on Vedic philosophy and religion.

 In 1877, a public speaking tour secured him a great public recognition.
 He became the first non-Brahmin to receive the prestigious title of Pandit by the Pandits of Kashi in 1877.

 He came to the attention of Monier Williams, an Oxford professor of Sanskrit who offered Shyamji a job as his assistant.

 Oxford

 Shyamji arrived in England and joined Balliol College, Oxford on 25 April 1879 with the recommendation of Professor Monier Williams.
 Passing his B.A. in 1883, he presented a lecture on "the origin of writing in India" to the Royal Asiatic Society.
 The speech was very well received and he was elected a non-resident member of the society.
 In 1881, he represented India at the Berlin Congress of Orientalists.